In Zendesk QA, whilespotlight insightsflag tickets,rating categoriesscore agents.

 6. Enter an AI insight name.

-7. Under AI insight description click Prompt library to select a prompt from our ready-to-use AI prompt library.
-Click Use prompt.
+7. (Optional) Click Prompt templates to select a template from our ready-to-use AI prompt templates, then click Use template.

-You can also customize any prompt to fit your specific needs or create a new prompt from scratch:
+8. Customize any template to fit your specific needs or create a new prompt from scratch:

 1. In What do you want to detect?, clearly describe what this insight should identify and accomplish.

-Specify whether the focus is on the behavior of agents or customers, and use objective, measurable language.
+Specify that the focus is on the behavior of agents and use objective, measurable language.
 You can enter up to 2,000 characters.

 Be sure to follow our best practices for writing prompts for AI insights to ensure your insights are accurate and actionable.